CiscoDevNet/yangsuite/README.md

 We recommend installing Homebrew to manage the Python installation on your mac.

-Refer to the HomeBrew website for details on how to install HomeBrew on your mac, or, follow the command below to install homebrew:
+Refer to the [HomeBrew website](https://brew.sh) for details on how to install HomeBrew on your Mac, or, follow the command below to install HomeBrew:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"